1234ulus/RemoteSensing/README.md

 *I don't remember the exact name now.
 Soon I will be building the environment again so I will give the details then

-My goal is to create for each interesting me satellite: MODIS, SENTINEL-3, PACE set of 3 jupyter notebook about: searching and downloading, exploring, ploting.
+My goal is to create for each interesting me satellite: MODIS, SENTINEL-3, PACE set of 3 jupyter notebook about:
+1) searching and downloading,
+2) exploring,
+3) ploting.

+I added 3 graphs helping with processing data in SNAP to obtain GeoTiffs.
+1) MODIS.xml , for MODIS data, level 2, OC product
+2) VII.xml , for VIIRS data, level 2, OC product
+3) SEN3.xml, for Sentinel - 3 data, level 2, WFR pruduct